hmarkestrad/React-Portfolio-Estrada/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+The build folder is ready to be deployed.
+You may serve it with a static server:

+  npm install -g serve
+  serve -s build

 ### `yarn eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**